abdout/x/README.md

 Welcome to the Auth repository!
 A reuseable block for authentication and authorization, built using Authjs, Nextjs, React, Typescript, Tailwind css, Shadch, mongoDB, and Prisma

 ### The code inspierd by this [video](https://www.youtube.com/watch?v=1MTyCvS05V4).
+### Thanks to the Code With Antonio YouTube channel

 Key Features:
 - 🔐 Next-auth v5 (Auth.js)